top of page

 Perseverance of the saints

-Yet, this is a relatively modern and debatable interpretation of the Canons of Dort (1618–1619), much less the New Testament letters.
-To summarize these points: 1) No one can seek God because of their depraved human nature, and 2) God elects individuals to save.
-Thus, Jesus' atonement is limited to them instead of the entire world; 3) The chosen sinner cannot resist God's grace out of love and a desperate need to repent; and 4) The Holy Spirit regenerates the elect to keep their faith until death.
-Conversely, Arminians offer the mnemonic FACTS:
+Yet this interpretation remains relatively modern and debatable, even when applied to the Canons of Dort (1618–1619), and it departs further from the nuance of the New Testament letters.
+To summarize the Calvinist points: 1) Humans cannot seek God on their own because their nature is thoroughly depraved, 2) God elects specific individuals to save, limiting Jesus' atonement to them rather than the entire world, 3) the chosen sinner cannot resist God's grace, compelled by love and a desperate need to repent, and 4) the Holy Spirit regenerates the elect to preserve their faith until death.

 Freed by grace to believe